-The setting was Haneda Airport in Tokyo.
+November 2010 - The setting was Haneda Airport in Tokyo.
 Little did I know that this hub of 24/7 activity would serve as the stage where my family would be greeted in a fashion forever frozen in the memory bank of my mind.

-Our family was on the final lap of a trip of a lifetime where we had the privilege of serving alongside a number of missionaries that our church loved, prayed for, and supported.
+Our family was on the final lap of a trip of a lifetime visiting a number of people that our church loved, prayed for, and supported.
 Stop one: the Philippines.
 Stop two: Thailand.
 Stop three: Japan.